fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

 **This promotion includes three free sessions**, which is the most common treatment plan.
 Sessions are usually scheduled every three weeks.

-I'm doing the sessions in Beşiktaş near Fulya metro station.
-If you have a massage table at home I may go to your place.
+I'm doing the sessions in Beşiktaş, near the Fulya metro station.
+If you have a massage table at home, I can come to your place.

 # Tameana